What is an ADT?

-- For winter/spring 2021 transfer: many CSU campuses require completion of the ADT by the end of summer 2020 to receive admission benefits so you should plan accordingly and submit your ADT
+- For spring 2024 transfer: CSU campuses require completion of the ADT by the end of summer 2023 to receive admission benefits so you should plan accordingly and submit your ADT

-- For fall 2021 transfer: most CSU campuses require completion of the ADT by the end of spring 2021 to potentially
+- For fall 2024 transfer: CSU campuses require completion of the ADT by the end of spring 2024 to receive admission

-receive admission benefits.
-You must submit your ADT Graduation Application by February 26, 2021 (1:00 p.m.) to meet CSU's verification deadline.
+benefits.
+You must submit your ADT Graduation Application by March 8, 2024 to meet CSU's verification deadline.

 Follow all instructions provided by CSU and De Anza and request to have your official transcript(s) sent to CSU by the posted CSU deadline(s).
 You may be required to submit your transcripts more than once.
 Transcript request.